 Canyonlands with Kids

-In Canyonlands NP, we knew we wanted to explore further, but with a 3 and 5 year old, we had to choose our hikes carefully.
-We did our best to choose hiking trails in Canyonlands National Park that would be fun for the kids.
+In Canyonlands National Park, we knew we wanted to explore further, but with a 3 and 5 year old, we had to choose our family hikes carefully.
+We did our best to choose easy hiking trails in Canyonlands National Park that would be fun for the kids.

 We were pleased to find several easy hikes in Canyonlands that our kids were capable of.
-Between the Slickrock trail in the Needles and the Island in the Sky hikes, we think we did pretty good.
-We especially enjoyed the different feeling of Canyonlands vs Arches National Park.
+Between the Slickrock trail in the Needles district and several easy Island in the Sky hikes, we think we did pretty good.
+We especially enjoyed how different Canyonlands National Park felt vs Arches National Park.

 Getting to Canyonlands National Park

-It’s a 40 minute drive from Moab to Island in the Sky Visitor Center and approximately 35 minutes from Arches National Park.
-If you plan to visit Arches and Canyonlands in one day, the Island in the Sky district will be the easiest area to explore.
+It’s a 40 minute drive from Moab to the Island in the Sky Visitor Center and approximately 35 minutes from Arches National Park.
+If you plan to visit Arches and Canyonlands with kids in one day, we recommend visiting the Island in the Sky district as it is the closest.

-We also recommend the Needles section of Canyonlands National Park with kids.
-If you have the time, this Canyonlands district is worth a visit.
-It’s home to one of our favorite kid friendly hikes in Canyonlands and from our entire trip to Utah with kids.
+If you have the time, we also recommend the Needles section of Canyonlands National Park with kids – it’s definitely worth a visit.
+Needles is home to the Slickrock Trail, one of our favorite kid-friendly hikes in Canyonlands.
+This fun & easy hike was of our favorite family hikes on our entire road trip to Utah with kids.

-Here are the best hikes in Canyonlands National Park with kids that we came up with:
+Here are the best easy hikes in Canyonlands National Park for kids:

 1. Mesa Arch Trail – Island in the Sky

 Looking for arches in Canyonlands National Park?
-The Mesa Arch trail is an enjoyable, short walk on a well-maintained gravel trail through desert scrub with lots of beautiful wildflowers.
+The Mesa Arch trail is an enjoyable, short Canyonlands hike on a well-maintained gravel trail through desert scrub with lots of beautiful wildflowers.

-There is a slight incline to this Canyonlands NP hiking trail, but anyone in reasonable shape ought to be able to do it.
+There is a slight incline to this Canyonlands National Park hiking trail, but anyone in reasonable shape ought to be able to do it.
 The uphill walk and lack of any tall trees means that the impressive views of the surrounding canyon become visible right away.

 As you approach the top of the loop, the Mesa Arch hike transitions to uneven slickrock.
 Shortly thereafter the Mesa Arch becomes visible.

-Need to know about Mesa Arch trail: The Canyonlands Mesa Arch hike is 0.7 miles / 1.2 km long with 80 feet / 25 meters elevation gain.
-This hike took us 30 minutes, which is a pretty typical pace for us hiking with kids.
+Hiking the Mesa Arch Trail with Kids: The Canyonlands Mesa Arch hike is 0.7 miles / 1.2 km long with 80 feet / 25 meters elevation gain.
+This easy Canyonlands hike took us 30 minutes, which is a pretty typical pace for us hiking with kids.

 2. Grand View Point Trail – Island in the Sky

-Just as you are getting used to the view on that side of the canyon, the view switches to the other side of the canyon as you near the end of the trail, offering a brand new set of jaw dropping vistas.
+Just as you are getting used to the view on one side of the canyon, the view switches to the other side of the canyon as you near the end of the Grand View Point trail, offering a brand new set of jaw dropping vistas.

-This Island in the Sky trail has a variety of surfaces, ranging from paved (at the beginning), to well-maintained gravel, to smooth slickrock, manmade stone steps and uneven rock.
+This easy Island in the Sky hiking trail has a variety of surfaces, ranging from paved (at the beginning), to well-maintained gravel, to smooth slickrock, man-made stone steps and uneven rock.
 Good hiking shoes are recommended.

-If you are looking for a place to stop and have a break, there are plenty of rocks with incredible views to sit at the end of this easy Canyonlands hike.
+If you are looking for a place to stop and have a break along the Grand View Point trail, there are plenty of rocks with incredible views to sit at the end of this easy Canyonlands hike.
 Here you will also find a rock pile which is popular to climb up for a break, but there isn’t much room up there for all those people and we don’t recommend it for small kids.

-Also note, the chipmunks which frequent the picnic area at the end of the trail are the most aggressive we’ve seen anywhere – don’t feed them or you will regret it.
+Also note, the chipmunks which frequent the picnic area at the end of the Grand View Point trail are some of the most aggressive we’ve seen anywhere in the world – don’t feed them or you will regret it.